dot-pal/pal-homepage/docs/02_funding/02_smart_contracts.md

 4. Join the PAL Discord - this is where all communication takes place.
 5. Request at least 2 offers for an audit from at least 2 auditors approved by PAL.
 6. Decide which offer you wish to proceed with.
-7. Fill out the Application Form.
+7. Submit your funding application using our Application Form at the top of this page.

 The usual processing time of applications is 1-2 weeks.
 We will keep you updated in a dedicated Discord channel.